A Note on Calculating Text Entry SpeedI. Scott MacKenzie

 Last update: 5/11/2022

-BackgroundDue to the speed-accuracy tradeoff, evaluations of human performance in text entry tasks must attend to both the speed of entry and the accompanying errors.
+BackgroundDue to the speed-accuracy tradeoff, evaluations of human performance in text entry tasks must consider both the speed of entry and the accompanying errors.
 This research note is about the calculation of entry speed.

 In evaluating text entry methods, the experimental software typically presents phrases of text to participants to enter.
-As a participant enters a phrase, the system captures and logs keystrokes and their associated timestamps.
+As a participant enters a phrase, the system captures and logs keystrokes and their timestamps.
 Entry speed is simply the total number of characters entered divided by the time to enter them.
 The units are "characters per second".
 Here is a simple example:

 the quick brown fox jumps over the lazy dog (43 characters) ^ ^ t = 0 seconds t = 20 seconds

 The example shows a 43-character phrase entered in 20 seconds.
 The entry speed is 43 / 20 = 2.15 characters per second (cps).
 Or is it?
 It is important to consider both the initial and terminating points for the time measurements.
 If timing begins on the entry of the first character, then the preparation time leading to the input of the first character is missing.
 In this case, the character count should be decremented by one before computing speed in characters per second.
 In other words, entry speed in the above example is more accurately computed as 42 / 20 = 2.10 cps.
 This is (2.15 - 2.10) / 2.15 × 100 = 2.3% less than our initial figure.
 Note, as well, that the first "t" should be discarded if additional fine grain analyses are undertaken, for example, on the time to enter specific letters.